johnypark/Phenocam-Tropics/README.md

 Goals, progresses, and issues on phenocam leaf phenology analysis.

 ### Goals
-The goal is to overlap and fuse the leaf phenology trajectory from mulitple sources of data.
+- One goal is to overlap and fuse the leaf phenology trajectory from mulitple sources of data.
 Especially, to overlap leaf cover time series from BCI drone data (https://www.mdpi.com/2072-4292/11/13/1534) with phenocam-driven vegetation index time series.
+- The other goal is to gather phenocam data from all tropical region, to study interannual varibility of leaf productivity in a vegetation demography context.

 ### Current Issues